cyniphile/blog/_posts/2021-12-1-biology-rust.md

 }
 ```

-And I also added a small Python wrapper to map the Rust `PalindromeLocation` `struct` to the Python `dataclass`, which adds some more language interface overhead[^8].
+And I also added a small Python wrapper to map the Rust `PalindromeLocation` `struct` to the Python `dataclass`, which adds more language interface overhead[^8].

 ``` python
 def find_reverse_palindromes_rs(seq: str) -> List[PalindromeLocation]: